dpeter99/dpeter99.github.io/content/projects/NECS/necs.md

 ---

 ### **N**ot an **E**ntity **C**omponent **S**ystem
 This is a small project where I try to make a ECS for Unity that supports in editor authoring of the data.
-What this provides compared to Unity's ECS is taht you are not forced to use the complicated and confusing conversion system.
+What this provides compared to Unity's ECS is that you are not forced to use the complicated and confusing conversion system.

 ### What this is not
  - This is not a Production ready project not do I plan on making it so